System-size dependence of charged-particle suppression in ultrarelativistic nucleus-nucleus collisions: Introduction

 A characterization of nuclear suppression effects based instead on the nucleon number \A provides a model-independent measure of the overall system size and a less biased approach to study the system-size dependence of parton energy loss.
 Recent light ion collision data, i.e., from oxygen-oxygen (OO) and neon-neon (NeNe) collisions~\cite{Brewer:2021kiv,Bruce:2021hjk,AlemanyFernandez:2025ixd}, have provided a new avenue to probe the onset of parton energy loss effects in small nuclear collision systems.
 These data circumvent the aforementioned issues of event selection and geometric biases and complement the existing measurements in xenon-xenon (XeXe) and lead-lead (PbPb) collisions.
+In addition, high-\pt particle production preferentially selects more head-on central collisions, further reducing the range of collision geometries sampled by the measurement within a given collision system.

 Nuclear suppression effects from parton energy loss can be quantified using the charged-particle nuclear modification factor, \RAA.
 For centrality-integrated (minimum bias) AA collisions, this factor can be defined as